 Packaging food for preservation and future use is far from a modern-day innovation.
 While studying ancient Egypt, historians have found evidence of food packaging that dates as far back as 3,500 years ago.
 As society has advanced, packaging has continued to evolve to meet the ever-changing needs of society including food safety and product stability.

-Over the last two years, the packaging industry has been forced to think out of the box and pivot their operations quickly due to the global pandemic.
+Over the last two years, the packaging industry has been forced to think out of the box and pivot its operations quickly due to the global pandemic.
 With no immediate end in sight, it goes without saying that this trend to be flexible and think outside the box will be ongoing as will the need for improved cutting applications.

 Some of the trends we’re focusing on for this blog aren’t new but have been building momentum over time.